quadrama/DramaAnalysis/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have:
+In this version we have:

 * Added documentation on return values of all functions